mikeyoon/diffj/README.md

 	* `options.hash : function(x) -> string|number`: used to recognize when two objects are the same.
 If not provided, `JSON.stringify` will be used for objects and arrays, and simply returns `x` for all other primitive values.
 	* `options.makeContext : function(index, array) -> *`: **Experimental** function that will be called for each item added or removed from an array.
 It can return *any* legal JSON value or undefined, which if not `null` or undefined, will be fed directly to the `findContext` function provided to [`jiff.patch`](#patch).
 	* `options.invertible : boolean`: by default, jiff generates patches containing extra `test` operations to ensure they are invertible via [`jiff.inverse`](#inverse).
 When `options.invertible === false` will omit the extra `test` operations.
 This will result in smaller patches, but they will not be invertible.
-	* `options.shallowArray : boolean`: if true, will only do a shallow equality check on arrays, generating a single replace operation for the entire array.
+	* `options.allowShallow : boolean`: if true, will only do a shallow equality check on arrays, and objects with more than 100 keys, generating a single replace operation instead.
 * `hashFunction(x) -> string|number`: same as `options.hash` above

 The diff algorithm currently does not generate `move`, or `copy` operations, only `add`, `remove`, and `replace`.